About Westrich Furniture & Appliances

 Also at this time, land was purchased and a new warehouse was built at 1105 Elida Avenue.
 Many additions were being made to the warehouse,

 including renovation into many additional showroom areas.
-It stood as the largest location of the business and serves the dual purpose of the Eastside Showroom, as well as, warehouse storage.
+It stood as the largest location of the business and served the dual purpose of the Eastside Showroom, as well as, warehouse storage.

 This location would would be the future of the store.Once again in 2003, a historic moment took place for the Westrich family as they closed the Main Store location for convenience purposes.